Medherant

 Medherant Ltd is a British pharmaceutical company, based in Coventry.
-The company develops over-the-counter (OTC) and prescription transdermal patches for drug delivery.
+The company is developing over-the-counter (OTC) and prescription transdermal patches for drug delivery.

 History

 Medherant Ltd was founded as a university spin-off by Professor David Haddleton and the University of Warwick in 2015 for the purpose of commercialisation of a novel drug delivery system.

-Started as a research project in Haddleton Group at the University of Warwick in 2013, the company operates at the University of Warwick Science Park since March 2015 after securing an investment from the Mercia Fund Management in 2014.
+Started as a research project in Haddleton Group at the University of Warwick in 2013, the company operates at the University of Warwick Science Park since March 2015 after securing an investment from the Mercia Fund Management in 2014 and has received over £15M investment by the end of 2025.